TonyGao625/react-native-screen-recorder/README.md

 if you stop record, you will notice that a directory called ScreenRecord will be created in your root directory of your SD card.

-A mp4 file will be created in that directory.
+A mp4 file will be stored in that directory.